GoogleCloudPlatform/vertex-pipelines-end-to-end-samples/README.md

 ```bash
 make run pipeline=your_new_pipeline [ wait=<true|false> ]
 ```

-You will also need to add an E2E test - copy and paste the `training` or `prediction` example in [pipelines/tests/](/pipelines/tests/).

 Some of the scripts e.g. CI/CD pipelines assume only a training and prediction pipeline.
 You will need to adapt these to add in the compile, run and upload steps for your new pipeline in [cloudbuild/pr-checks.yaml](/cloudbuild/pr-checks.yaml), [cloudbuild/e2e-test.yaml](/cloudbuild/e2e-test.yaml) and [cloudbuild/release.yaml](/cloudbuild/release.yaml).